jordenc/com.onkyo/README.md

 # Changelog
 **Version 2.1.5**
-- Resolved a onkyo bug when receiver is off and is turned on by e.g. spotyify device there is no EISCP command send from onkyo to homey to set the on/off status.
+- Resolved a onkyo bug when receiver is off and is turned on by e.g. spotify device there is no EISCP command send from onkyo to homey to set the on/off status.
 - back to default capabilities but whithouw double flows
 - Minor bugfixes